- Ecommerce marketing is booming, with nearly $4 trillion in annual global ecommerce sales.

 And the good news is that you don’t have to sell lifestyle products to benefit from influencer marketing.
 There are influencers in just about every industry, from pets to DIY to beauty to cars.
 Some have enormous audiences and others have smaller, more targeted groups of followers.

 The process works in reverse as well.
 Tap influencers to help you brainstorm creative ecommerce marketing ideas upstream through platforms like Perlu.
 Influencers have their finger on the pulse of what their audiences like and respond to.
-They can therefore be effectively utilized in the planning process just as effectively as in campaign execution.
+So, you should leverage their expertise in the planning process as well as during campaign execution.

 7. Go all in on social media